dfreese/Gray/doc/file_formats.md

 are technically platform dependent, which needs to be changed in the software to not assume little endian byte order, that "int" is 32 bits, or that double is a 64 bit IEEE double precision floating point number.

+## Voxelized image format
+Gray is able to import voxelized images to be used as sources.
+We assume a binary format with the following structure:

+1. A magic (arbitrary) number 65531 (int32)
+2. A version number, 1 (int32)
+3. Number of voxels in X (int32)
+3. Number of voxels in Y (int32)
+3. Number of voxels in Z (int32)
+3. Voxel Values in c-like XZY order (x\*y\*z float32s)